TheCyberLocal/AskCodeium.py/README.md

 chat1 = createChat()

-response = await chat1("In short, what is the python programming language?")
+response = chat1("In short, what is the python programming language?")

 print(response)
 # Output Example:
 # Python is a high-level, interpreted programming language known for its simplicity and readability.

-response = await chat1("What did I previously ask you about?")
+response = chat1("What did I previously ask you about?")

 print(response)
 # Output Example: